 How Bind-Runes relate to the Armanen system and the 'Holy 18'

-The Armanen Futharkh, properly understood as the Odinic Futharkh by its dedicated practitioners, was reconstructed by Guido von List in the early 1900s based on the esoteric meanings of the 18 runes of Odin described in the last portion of the Hávamál.
+The Armanen Futharkh, properly understood as the Odinic Futharkh by its dedicated practitioners, was revealed by Guido von List in the early 1900s, and matches the esoteric meanings of the 18 runes of Odin described in the last portion of the Hávamál.

 Other authors, unable to understand the ecoteric connections in the meanings of these runes, assumed that the 18 rune verses in the Hávamál must instead refer to bind-runes.
 As a result "mainstream" academic runology (*translation* : ivory tower curio-ism) tended to attack List and the Armanen system as heresy and unscientific, when in fact most academic "rune experts" do not even believe in the efficacy of rune-magick let alone practice it in their everyday lives.
 In other words they are pontificating on a subject without direct experience in it.
 Yes, this is how most liberal-arts "humanities" departments in modern universities are set up.
 All "orthodox" theory, little actual praxis.